PotLock/potlock-nextjs-app/README.md

 │   │
 │   ├── [ profile ] <--- # A feature-specific module
 │   │   │
+│   │   ├── index.ts <--- # Module entry point for public exports ( available for external use )
+│   │   │
 │   │   ├── constants.ts <--- # Module-specific static reusable values, e.g.
-│   │   │                       export const POTLOCK_REGISTRY_LIST_ID = 1
+│   │   │                       export const PUBLIC_GOODS_REGISTRY_LIST_ID = 1
 │   │   │
 │   │   ├── models.ts <--- # Feature state definitions ( See link 3. )
 │   │   │                  # If this file grows over 300 LoC, consider turning it into a directory │   │   │                  # with the same name by applying code-splitting techniques.
 │   │   │
-│   │   ├── types.d.ts <--- # Module-specific shared types and interfaces
+│   │   ├── types.ts <--- # Module-specific shared types and interfaces
 │   │   │
 │   │   ├── [ components ] <--- # Feature-specific React components
 │   │   │